provocon/coremedia-build-docker/README.md

 * `2307` is the current release to work with CMCC-11.
 * `2401` is the current release to work with CMCC-12.

-The latest Tag works with - at least again - CMCC-11-2310 starting from CMCC-11-2307.
+The latest Tag works with - at least again - CMCC-12-2401.

 Unpublished, daily builds are available from the [Codeberg][codeberg], [GitHub][github] and [GitLab][gitlab] project registries.